metatensor/metatensor/docs/src/index.rst

         Learn about the core goals of metatensor, and what the library is about:

         - an exchange format for ML data;
-        - a prototyping tool for new models;
+        - a tool to develop new ML models;
         - an interface for atomistic simulations.

     .. grid-item-card:: 🛠️ Core classes